Chicken Coop Maintenance 101: The Complete Guide

 Your chicken coop is the most important piece of equipment you’ll own as a chicken keeper, and it’s an investment worth protecting.
 Regular cleaning isn’t just about sweeping out shavings; it’s your opportunity to inspect the coop’s structure from top to bottom.
 As you clean, you can check for signs of moisture damage, look for loose hardware, and ensure latches and locks are secure.
 Catching a small issue like a leaky roof or a weak spot in the wire mesh early can save you from costly repairs and keep your flock safe.
 A well-maintained coop will provide a safe and comfortable home for your chickens for years to come, ensuring your customizable coop remains a beautiful and functional feature of your backyard.

-Keep Predators Out
+Keep Predators and Pests Away

 A tidy coop is a less attractive target for predators and pests.
 Spilled food, overflowing waterers, and accumulated waste can attract rodents like mice and rats.
 While these smaller pests are a nuisance on their own, they also draw in larger predators like snakes, raccoons, and foxes.
 By keeping the coop and the surrounding area clean, you remove the initial bait that brings these unwanted visitors to your yard.
 Make sure your feed is stored in secure, rodent-proof containers and that the coop itself is fortified with strong wire mesh and secure locks.
 A clean environment is a simple but powerful step in your overall predator-proofing strategy, helping to ensure your chickens are safe and sound.

-Your 5-Minute Daily Coop Routine
+Master Your 5-Minute Daily Coop Routine

 Keeping your chicken coop clean doesn't have to be an all-day project.
 In fact, a simple five-minute daily routine is your secret weapon for a healthy flock and a coop that lasts.
 Think of it as a quick morning check-in, but for your chickens!
 This daily habit prevents mess from building up, makes your weekly deep-clean a breeze, and gives you a chance to connect with your flock.
 A well-designed coop makes these tasks even faster, turning chores into a genuinely enjoyable part of your day.